STATWORX/blog/dynamic-shinyUI-pt1/shiny_dynamic_ui.md

 As you can see, `renderUI` offers a very flexible and dynamic approach to offer to UI design when being used in conjunction with `lapply` and the more advanced `do.call`.

-Try using these tools next time you build an app and bring the same reactivity to Shiny's UI as you're already used to utilizing in its server part.
+Try using these tools next time you build an app and bring the same reactivity to Shiny's UI as your already used to utilizing in its server part.